cheesoup/GRPH/_posts/2021-11-30-arbitrary-wavemorphing.md

 ---
 layout: post
 tag: [Bela, Audio Programming, Oscillators, C++]
-date: Oct.
+date: Nov.
 30, 2021
 vimeoID: 640603019
 ---

 Most of my initial foray into C++ has been spent trying to adapt an oscillator I had implemented in PureData.
 It's based on a sort of phase distortion algorithm by Scott "Acriel" Nordlund for PureData which allows a signal to morph between a sine wave and an arbitrary waveform of the same periodic length.
 Here's a [desmos graph](https://www.desmos.com/calculator/b4ejbqju7m) of the algorithm.
-I've also included a video of the oscillator viewed through an oscilloscope below.
-It's based around the equation ``x = inverse_sine(sine(x))``.
+I've also included a video of the oscillator viewed through an oscilloscope at the end.

-{% include vimeo.html id=page.vimeoID caption='Demo of arbitrary wavemorphing (I apologize for the 4:3 aspect ratio)'%}

 ## oscillator::shape()
 {% highlight c++ %}